Barry8197/EPA_PublicData/README.md

 In the installation, do install you should install PostgreSQL server and pgAdmin 4.
 The installer offers other things, like Stack Builder, that aren't necessary.

-3. We can now set up our PostgreSQL databases.
-Open the pgAdmin 4 program.
+3. Navigate your applications until you find Postgres.
+Open pgAdmin 4.

 4. In pgAdmin 4, log into the `postgres` account.